Apple Salad is irresistibly crunchy, fresh, and vibrant and belongs on your table this Thanksgiving and all Autumn long!

 - bacon: I like thick cut bacon for its extra flavor and because it is hearty enough to stand up to the dressing without immediate becoming soggy.

-- red onion: I think red onion is a must in this Apple Salad or else the salad is too sweet.
+- red onion: I think red onion is a must in this Apple Salad recipe or else the salad is too sweet.
 You can chop your red onion if you prefer – thinly slicing is strictly for presentation because they look beautiful with thinly sliced apples.

 - feta cheese: you can use your favorite crumbled cheese such as goat cheese or Gorgonzola.